Garima Panta

-Garima Panta (गरिमा पन्त) is a Nepalese actress and model known for her versatile role in movies and television.
+Garima Panta (Nepali: गरिमा पन्त) is a Nepalese actress and model known for her versatile role in movies and television.
 She started her career as a teenager by appearing in television commercials.
 She became widely known from the movie Jhola, which portrays the sati system in Nepal and led her to win several national and international awards.

 Garima Panta married Hari Sharma Thapaliya in January 2016.
 After her marriage she not been active in the movie industry, as she has been living in Belgium with her husband.
-She that she will be funding scholarships in several schools in her birthplace.
+She said that she will be funding scholarships in several schools in her birthplace.